ar7ch/cwci/README.md

-cwci - a C wc implementation
+cwci - a simple wc implementation written in C